 Iran is safe, accessible and totally easy to navigate as a solo female traveler.
+Sure, you might experience some inconviniences, but for every annoying man you get 3 nice ones, just like anywhere else.
 Despite what you hear about Iran disliking the West, as I explained in my other article, its government’s politics.
 Which isn’t representative of its people.
 Iran is a destination you must see for yourself to see what I mean.

 While organized tours are still dominating Iran’s tourism, it’s not uncommon to find another person traveling solo.
 Backpackers and hostels can be found anywhere on a tourist route from Tehran to Shiraz and Yazd.